 The History of the Moscow Mule:

-The Moscow Mule is a cocktail realized in 1941 and that played a large part in turning the Americans to the vodka.
-According to popular lore, it was invented by two males.
+The Moscow Mule is a cocktail that came on the market in 1941 and that played a large part in turning the Americans to vodka.
+According to popular belief, it was invented by two males.
 John Martin had to popularize Smirnoff vodka, a new and for the most part unfamiliar product in the middle part of the 1900s which his distribution company had recently acquired.
 Yet another man, Jack Morgan, who ran a bar Cock ‘n’ Bull pub, was interested in using up the ginger beer which had been stocked up for so long.
 They thought what better than joining the two ingredients with a bit of lime and that was the birth of the drink.

 Moscow Mule Recipe: